 Given the widespread karst spread around the world and the urgency of problems related to the exploitation of karst resources and the sustainable development of karst territories, the competition can be transformed into an International Karst Olympiad (IKO).

-The preparation for participation in this competition changes the stereotype generated by the traditional way of teaching.
-Through karst the accent of learning shifts sharply, and the real world in which we live begins to be perceived as a cyclical one, built up by systems in which man and his society are directly involved.
-People are an integral part of the natural karst system in which they live, so they are obliged to comply with its development laws.
-Through the competition, the students as a prospective citizens learn to draw conclusions about the effective use of karst resources.
-The deeper they learn the essence of karst systems, the more effectively will be able to analyze and assess the real and potential transformations in the globally changing modern world.
+Preparing for the competition also changes the traditional way of teaching - through karst, the real world begins to be perceived by students as cyclical, built up by systems in which the person with his society is directly involved.
+Humans are an integral part of the natural karst system in which they live, and therefore they are obliged to comply with its laws of development.
+Through the competition, the student learns to draw conclusions about the effective use of karst resources.
+The deeper it enters the essence of the karst systems, the more effectively it will be able to analyze and evaluate the real and potential transformations in the globally changing modern world.

 The successful first competition also proves the effectiveness of the paradigm ProKARSTerra aiming effective synergies between research, karst territories management, karst resources business and education.

 The competition is also an important step towards a change in the conceptual model of teaching so far - from traditionally taught closely disciplined disciplines through Earth Sciences to Earth Systems Science.

 Upcoming changes in the conceptual model of teaching

 The need for this change at all levels of education is becoming more urgent, especially against the background of global change and the problems they cause humanity to face.
 The karst geosystems, with their pronounced systematic nature, prove to be one of the "most visible" and most promising ones in this direction.
 The active implementation of innovative education for / through karst can play an important role in this respect - the experimental results from the implementation of the ProKARSTerra-Edu strategy support this claim.